Know Your Options for Retirement

 Descending Refund Agreement—Residents, or their estate, are refunded a declining balance over a 50-month period.

 Assisted Living and Skilled Nursing—There are contracts that can accommodate residents moving directly into assisted living and skilled nursing.
 The Assisted Living contract has a modest entry fee and higher monthly fee than independent Living contracts.
 Skilled nursing rates also vary depending on the contract under which they are provided.
-At Rockwood Hawthorne, a no-entry fee, rental option is available to residents moving into assisted living.

 No, the contract is not a real estate transaction.
 Ownership of the residence remains with Rockwood while providing you with use of the home or other accommodations for your lifetime.

 Insurance of your personal belongings is required, as well as liability and loss of use.
 You do not need homeowner’s insurance.

 Within limitations established by Rockwood’s pet policy, pets are welcomed in apartments or homes.
 Service, assistance and emotional support animals are welcome.

 Both communities accept Medicare and Rockwood at Whitworth is also Medicaid certified.